semestersmighter/student-selfhosted/content/docs/self-hosted/all-in-one solution/wireguardSetup.md

 ---
-title: "2 : Wireguard Setup"
+title: "Wireguard Setup"
-next: "3 : DNS Setup"
+next: "DNS Setup"
 ---

 > WireGuard® is a VPN (Virtual Private Network) software designed for simplicity and efficiency.
 It is distinguished by its small codebase, which aims to reduce complexity and potential security